Conflict (process): Definitions

+Classification

 In cases of intragroup conflict, there is a conflict between the overall goals of the general group, and the goals of at least one person in that group.
 The disagreements may also be examples of interpersonal conflict, a conflict between two or more people.
+Intrapersonal conflicts are conflicts occurring in an individual, for example a bad conscience or an identity conflict.
+Intergroup conflict is conflict between two or more groups.

+Types

 More specific types of conflict include the following.